FIWARE/test.NonFunctional/doc/manuals/wilma/wilma-test-guide-lines.md

 1. Build and install Keyrock as described in [GEri owner instructions](https://github.com/ging/fiware-idm#how-to-build-install)
 2. Create a new user on Keyrock as described [here](http://fiware-idm.readthedocs.io/en/latest/user_guide.html#logging-in)
-3. Once you are logged in with the user of the previous step, create a new application on Keyrock as described [here](http://fiware-idm.readthedocs.io/en/latest/user_guide.html#registering-an-application) paying attention to configure the `Callback URL` attribute with a valid URL which points to a configured web page in the Apache server.
-Moreover, in the application section, it's needed register a PEP proxy to get a valid couple of `username` and `password` to be used in the Wilma configuration.
+3. Once you are logged in with the user of the previous step, create a new application on Keyrock as described [here](http://fiware-idm.readthedocs.io/en/latest/user_guide.html#registering-an-application) paying attention to configure the `Callback URL` attribute with a valid URL which points to an existing web page in the Apache server.
+Moreover, in the application section, it's needed to register a PEP proxy in order to get a valid couple of `username` and `password` to be used in the Wilma configuration.
 4. Build and install Wilma as described in [GEri owner instructions](http://fiware-pep-proxy.readthedocs.io/en/latest/admin_guide/#system-installation).
 5. On Wilma server, in the file config.js set the following parameters:
 	- config.username = PEP proxy username obtained in the Keyrock application configuration.